 The availability listing contains latin names and container sizes available.
 The plants listed are considered prime for the retail nursery trade.
 Availability lists are published weekly.
 The availability can change dramatically from week to week, so please use the current version.
 Published in Adobe acrobat reader format

-Week of November 24, 2014
+Week of April 27, 2014

 New this Week